joelbutcher/laravel-archivable/README.md

 <a href="https://packagist.org/packages/joelbutcher/laravel-archivable"><img src="https://img.shields.io/packagist/l/joelbutcher/laravel-archivable" alt="License"></a>
 </p>

 A simple package for making Laravel Eloquent models 'archivable'.
-This package registers three macros.
-One for Laravel's `\Illuminate\Database\Schema\Blueprint` class for writing migrations with the `archivedAt` directive.
-Two more macros are registered for Laravel's `\Illuminate\Database\Query\Builder` class, allowing calls to `archive` and `unArchive` between Eloquent relationships.
+This package allows for the easy archiving of models by creating various macros to be used within method chaining.

 ## Installation